tuist/handbook/handbook/engineering/scheduled-maintenance.md

 | Standard | Limited service interruption       | 3 days       |
 | Major    | Significant service interruption   | 7 days       |

+### Scheduling

+For activities that we expect to cause a service interruption (standard or major), we aim to place the maintenance window to not overlap with business hours of our customers.
+This ensures that the interruption has minimal impact on the user experience.

+Given the distributed nature of our customer base, planning should take into account all time zones of the affected users.

 ### Messaging

 All maintenance announcements, regardless of category, should include: